 Types of Operating Systems

-Though there are many types of operating systems, here we have mentioned only those which are most important and yet in use:
+Though there are many types of operating systems in computers, here we have mentioned only those which are most important and yet in use:

 1. Batch Operating System